History of the University of Chicago: Presidency of Robert Hutchins

 During his presidency, Robert Maynard Hutchins met with the president of academic rival Northwestern University to discuss the future of the two institutions through the Depression and the looming war.
-Hutchins concluded that, in order to secure the future of both universities, it was in the best interest of both for the two campuses to merge as the "Universities of Chicago", with Northwestern's campus serving as the site for undergraduate education and the Hyde Park campus serving as the graduate studies campus.
+Hutchins concluded that, in order to secure the future of both universities, it was in the best interest of both for the two campuses to merge as "The Universities of Chicago", with Northwestern's Evanston campus serving as the site for undergraduate education and the University of Chicago's Hyde Park campus serving as the graduate studies campus.
 President Hutchins' vision for what he hoped would become the preeminent university in the world eventually faltered amidst opposition from several groups, most notably Northwestern's medical faculty.
 Hutchins called the episode "one of the lost opportunities of American education."

 Starting in the 1930s, the university conducted a more successful experiment on the college.
-To make the university a preeminent undergraduate academic institution, administrators decided to implement President Hutchins' philosophy of secular perennialism.
-This led to the innovation of the common core, an educational strategy in which students read original source materials rather than textbooks, and discuss them in small groups using the Socratic method rather than a lecture approach.
+Administrators decided to implement President Hutchins' philosophy of secular perennialism, which led to the introduction of the common core.
+The new curriculum implemented an educational strategy in which students read original source materials rather than textbooks and discussed them in small groups using the Socratic method rather than a lecture approach.
 The common core is still an important feature of Chicago's undergraduate education.
-In addition to pioneering this new undergraduate curriculum, the university took steps to eliminate "distractions" such as varsity sports, fraternities, and religious organizations.
-This attracted free-thinkers such as Carl Sagan and Kurt Vonnegut to the university.
+In addition to this new undergraduate curriculum, the university took steps to eliminate "distractions" such as varsity sports, fraternities, and religious organizations.
+This attracted both Carl Sagan and Kurt Vonnegut to the university.
 The university succeeded in eliminating all varsity sports for 20 years and all but five fraternities, although three of the eliminated fraternities were re-chartered in the 1980s.

 Science at Chicago

-The University of Chicago made contributions to 20th century science.
+The University of Chicago has made contributions to 20th century science.
 In 1909, Professor Robert Andrews Millikan performed the oil-drop experiment in the Ryerson Physical Laboratory on the university campus.
 This experiment allowed Millikan to calculate the charge of an electron and paved the way for the theory of quantum mechanics in the 1940s.
 The American Physical Society now designates Ryerson Laboratory a historic physics site.

 As part of the Manhattan Project, University of Chicago chemists, led by Glenn T. Seaborg, began to study the newly manufactured radioactive element plutonium.
 The George Herbert Jones Laboratory was the site where, for the first time, a trace quantity of this new element was isolated and measured in September 1942.
 This procedure enabled chemists to determine the new element's atomic weight.
 Room 405 of the building was named a National Historic Landmark in May 1967.

 On December 2, 1942, scientists achieved the world's first self-sustained nuclear reaction at a university athletic field known as Stagg Field under the direction of professor Enrico Fermi.
 A sculpture by Henry Moore marks the spot, now deemed a National Historic Landmark, where the nuclear reaction took place.
 The original Stagg Field has since been demolished to make way for the Regenstein Library.

 Other scientific discoveries that have taken place at the University of Chicago include: